TITLE IX AND CAMPUS SAFETY

 Text Notification System

-WMU-Cooley has a third-party notification system, Blackboard Connect, to send a mass text notification to students and staff.
-All students and staff should make sure they have properly registered to use this system by signing on to the Blackboard Connect link found in the My World part of the WMU-Cooley Portal.
+Cooley has a third-party notification system, Blackboard Connect, to send a mass text notification to students and staff.
+All students and staff should make sure they have properly registered to use this system by signing on to the Blackboard Connect link found on the Cooley Connect portal.

 Emergency Response and Evacuation Testing Procedures

-WMU-Cooley’s Emergency Procedures designate responsibility for responding to and reporting an emergency.
+Cooley’s Emergency Procedures designate responsibility for responding to and reporting an emergency.
 Cooley has a plan for evacuation or sheltering, as the case may be, and for notifying and assisting public service personnel (police, fire, etc.) if an emergency occurs.
-Designated members of WMU-Cooley’s Operations Department and its Access Control Officers have training on how to implement the evacuation and sheltering plans.
+Designated members of Cooley’s Operations Department and its Access Control Officers have training on how to implement the evacuation and sheltering plans.

 Your first priority is to make sure you are safe.